nodegui/nodegui/devdocs/signal_and_event_handling.md

+In Qt you can respond to an external event like a key press via event handling.
+Events always are processed by the event loop.
+Alongside events Qt also has a concept of Signals/Slots.
+Signals and slots are used to primarily communicate between widgets (more precisely QObjects).
+So the most common way of interacting between Qt Widgets is done through signals/slots.
+(More details here: https://doc.qt.io/qt-5/signalsandslots.html).
+Hence we would be implementing support for both events and signals.

+**Technicals:**

+> An event is a message encapsulated in a class (QEvent) which is processed in an event loop and dispatched to a recipient that can either accept the message or pass it along to others to process.
+They are usually created in response to external system events like mouse clicks.
+> Signals and Slots are a convenient way for QObjects to communicate with one another and are more similar to callback functions.
+In most circumstances, when a "signal" is emitted, any slot function connected to it is called directly.
+The exception is when signals and slots cross thread boundaries.
+In this case, the signal will essentially be converted into an event.

 # Implementing Signal handling

 In Qt signals and slots are used to communicate between different qt widgets.
 So they can be used to implement things like